advance100/doc_webpack/shimming modules.md

 # Importing

-The file has dependencies that are not required.
+Useful when a file has dependencies that are not imported via `require()`.

 ## [`imports-loader`](https://github.com/webpack/imports-loader)